-However, unlike the SlickDrip, the GSI uses a #4 filter which is found more frequently in the best coffee makers.
+However, unlike the SlickDrip, the GSI uses a #4 filter.

 It’s also a little thicker than the SlickDrip when collapsed.
 If thickness and weight are crucial, choose the Kuissential.
 Otherwise, I would suggest getting the dripper with the same size of coffee filters you already use at home.

 If you’re out in the wilderness and want to brew coffee, look no further than the Snow Peak Folding Coffee Drip.

 It is a little larger and at slightly over 5 ounces also heavier than the previous two.

 It’s not a big difference, but as this article on Backpacking Light (2) says:

 Every ounce counts, even when the item you are replacing only weighs three ounces.backpackinglight.com

 So if it’s too heavy for you choose the GSI or SlickDrip.